Updated 10/19/22 with new information.

 - You need to report on Bing Ads Ads cost metrics by campaign but report on goal completions out of Google Analytics.

-- You want to report on Paid Social campaign metrics and goal completions out of Google Analytics.
+- You want to report on Paid Social campaign metrics and goal completions from Google Analytics.

 - You’re running Paid Social ads across multiple platforms from the same Paid Social budget.

 - You manage multiple subdomains or sister sites for the same account.

 Conceptually, you can blend just about anything in Looker Studio as long as the data source is in an available Looker Studio connector and there’s at least one dimension in common (i.e., a Join Key) among your data sources.
 Your data can live in a Google Sheet, SQL database, or even be a simple file upload to connect to Looker Studio, and custom fields can be added to create matching Join Keys.